Ivan Serov: Chairman of the KGB

 After the death of Joseph Stalin in March 1953, Serov was one of the few senior members of the political police to survive the wave of demotions and forced retirements of Stalinist officials.
 Serov, who had Beria's trust, betrayed him when he conspired with officers of GRU to avoid his own downfall.

 In March 1954, Serov was appointed Chairman of the KGB, making him head of the greater part of the Soviet secret police.
 Serov organised security for the tours of Nikolai Bulganin and Nikita Khrushchev in the United Kingdom, where he was decried and vilified by the British media as "Ivan the Terrible" and "the Butcher".

+Despite the fact that Serov had worked very closely with Beria for years, he sided with Malenkov and Khrushchev agiainst Beria.
+According to Georgii Zhukov, Serov was directly involved in plot against Beria and organized the arrest of Beria's personal bodyguards, Rafael Sarkisov and Sardeon Nadaraya.
+Serov was also given responsibility for interrogating Beria, although it was soon transferred to Roman Rudenko instead in order to solve a jurisdictional dispute between the prosecution and NKVD.
+Afterwards, Serov became the first Chairman of the KGB and was considered a reliable ally of Khrushchev.
+Serov provided vital support for Khrushchev against the Anti-Party Group in 1957.

 Hungary

 Serov played a key role in the suppression of the Hungarian Revolution of 1956 which attempted to overthrow the Soviet-backed Hungarian People's Republic.
 Serov was active in Hungary, sending reports to the Kremlin from Budapest, and escorting visiting Soviet Presidium leaders Anastas Mikoyan and Mikhail Suslov via an armoured personnel carrier into Budapest on 24 October, as there was too much shooting in the streets.
 Serov organised the deportation of Hungarian revolutionaries, including Nagy, and also tried stopping The Workers' Council of Budapest from negotiating for the return of deportees and political rights, using Soviet troops to prevent the council from meeting in the city's Sports Hall.
 Serov co-ordinated the abduction of Pál Maléter and the disruption of peace talks between the Red Army and the Hungarian forces.